OFFTKP/felix86/docs/how-to-use.md

 ## Specifying available extensions
 felix86 will use linux's riscv_hwprobe syscall to try to find the available RISC-V extensions.

-However, that syscall doesn't allow for probing all extensions one might want to use.
-Notably, it doesn't check for `Zabha`, `Zam` and `XTheadCondMov`, all of which felix86 can use if available.

-You can tell felix86 that you have these extensions using either the command line option `--extensions` or the environment variable `FELIX86_EXTENSIONS`.

-These two take a comma separated list of extensions like this:
-`zicond,xtheadcondmov,zabha`

 There are cases where you might want to override which extensions are available entirely.
 For example, if your board has `g,c,v,zicond` you might want felix86 to only use the `g,c,v` extensions.
+Or you might want to specify that you have XTheadCondMov, which is undetectable via that syscall.
 This can be achieved with either the command line option `--all-extensions` or the environment variable `FELIX86_ALL_EXTENSIONS`.

+If you want to only add new extensions instead of overriding them, use the environment variable `FELIX86_EXTENSIONS`

 felix86 requires `g` and `v` with vlen of at least 128.